 No. All discussions, statements and documents that are obtained through mediation are confidential.
-If an arbitration follows a mediation in which there was no agreement, any information gathered in the mediation can only be used in the arbitration if it is obtained independently of the mediation process.
+If an arbitration follows a mediation in which there was no agreement, any information gathered in the mediation can only be used in the arbitration if it is obtained independent of the mediation process.

-Any offers of settlement made during the mediation that are not accepted, cannot be introduced as evidence in an arbitration.
-Similarly, any resolution suggested by the mediation officer that is not accepted cannot be introduced in arbitration.
-The mediator cannot be called on to testify in any subsequent proceeding and is required to destroy all documentation 30 days after the mediation is concluded.
+Any offers of settlement made during the mediation that are not accepted cannot be introduced as evidence in a later arbitration.
+Similarly, any resolution suggested by the mediation officer that is not accepted cannot be introduced in a later arbitration.
+The mediator cannot be called on to testify in any subsequent proceeding and is required to destroy notes or other documentation 30 days after the mediation is concluded.
 Neither the parties nor the mediation officer are required to report any potential ethical violations that may be discovered during the mediation process.

-Mediation is the most efficient use of REALTORS®' time and resources and gives them control over the outcome of a dispute.
+Mediation makes the most efficient use of REALTORS®' time and resources and gives them control over the outcome of a dispute.